-People who require frequent lifting objects overhead, throwing, or doing high-impact activities, such as chopping wood or using an air-hammer are more likely to develop shoulder steoarthritis.
+People who require frequent lifting objects overhead, throwing, or doing high-impact activities, such as chopping wood or using an air-hammer are more likely to develop shoulder osteoarthritis.

 Congenital Defects or Illness

-Congenital defects of shoulder or a disease involving shoulder joint can lead to shoulder osteoarthritis.
+Congenital defects of the shoulder or disease involving shoulder joint can lead to shoulder osteoarthritis.

 A woman whose mother has shoulder osteoarthritis is more likely to develop the disease than another woman whose mother did not have the shoulder osteoarthritis.

 The symptoms, like other osteoarthritis, are gradual in onset and progression.

 Pain is the most common complaint followed by limitation of motion.
 The symptoms get better intermittently

 Pain due to glenohumeral osteoarthritis is usually centered at the back of the shoulder and is generally felt in the middle-range of motion [Periarthritis is usually painful in extremes of motion]